 These are the additions and adjustments that do not have an impact on the property’s external appearance or waterproofing.
 Basically, the ones that do not require any structural changes.This does include kitchen renovations or the installment of new floorboards.
 Finally, we have tier 3.
 These are major renovations which require special resolution or 75% of owners corporation approval.
 These types of renovations include structural changes.
 External appearance or waterproofing will get affect.
 These can seem like a bit more of a stretch when getting the necessary approval.
 But another good thing to know is that we can always turn to professionals like the Stevensen Business Lawyers if at first we do not get it.

 3. How to obtain approval

-When the project finally gets approved and is underway, we are responsible for making sure everyone adheres to strata by-laws for the duration of the project.
+When the project finally gets approve and is underway.
+We are responsible for making sure everyone adheres to strata by-laws for the duration of the project.
 Each plan is governed by these which deals with matters like the obstruction of common property or noise.
 We will be held accountable for any and all damage to common property that might occur during the realization of the project.
 Thankfully, with this thoroughly laid-out plan, we can keep the risk to a minimum.
 Finally, we can start making our home truly ours.